 The Soviet civilization… I’m rushing to make impressions of its traces, it’s familiar faces.
 I don’t ask people about socialism.
 I want to know about love, jealousy, childhood, old age.
 Music, dances, hairdos.
 The myriad sundry details of a vanished way of life.
 It’s the only way to chase the catastrophe into the contours of the ordinary and try to tell a story.
 Make some small discovery. (…)

 Damn.
 She goes on:

 There are an endless number of human truths.
-History is concerned soloed with the facts; emotions are outside of its realm of interest.
+History is concerned solely with the facts; emotions are outside of its realm of interest.
 In fact, it’s considered improper to admit feelings into history.
 But I look at the world as a writer and not a historian.
 I am fascinated by people.